 In Lion, Saroo Brierley had always felt as if there was a part of his identity he never truly understood because he did not know where he was born or where he spent the first few years of his life.
 For this reason, Saroo sets out to find his birth home and mother using only Google Earth and his minimal memories.
 Around the time he starts searching for his birthplace, Saroo has a dispute with his girlfriend, Lucy, about his recent actions and he emphasizes the importance of finding his family because she cannot “imagine the pain they must be in not knowing where [he is]” (Lion 01:15:46).
 Saroo is not only referring to his family’s emotions towards his disappearance, but is also referencing how he feels on the inside.
 He is overwhelmed with both pain and guilt for not knowing his origins and because he lives a life of luxury in Australia while they live in poverty in India.
 Because of this, Saroo is conflicted when it comes to his identity.
 He was raised as an Australian with all the privileges of a first world country, however a part of him knows that he will never fully accept who he is unless he accepts his Indian roots and finds where he came from.
 After relentlessly searching on Google Earth, Saroo is successful in locating his home village.
-He proceeds to present his discovery to his adoptive mother with caution because he “did not want [her] to feel that [he] was ungrateful,” however she is nothing but loving and supportive towards him, since she knows that finding his birth mother is important for him in accepting who he is (Lion 01:38:07).
+He proceeds to present his discovery to his adoptive mother with caution because he “did not want [her] to feel that [he] was ungrateful,” however she is nothing but loving and supportive towards him, since she knows that finding his birth mother is important for him in accepting who he is as a person(Lion 01:38:07).
 In the end, Saroo’s identity is influenced by two families; the one who raised him in Australia and the one he lost all those years ago.

 In the article “Lost and found, one identity,” Karen Sawyer was led to believe, by her grandfather, that she is of aboriginal descent and that he is an aboriginal chief.
-Her grandfather loved to tell her stories of their aboriginal identity and she embraced these stories with open arms; at such a young age she did not know any better therefore “was very proud of [her] aboriginal heritage” (Sawyer 1).
+Her grandfather loved to tell her stories of their aboriginal identity and she embraced these stories with open arms; at such a young age she did not know any better therefore she, “was very proud of [her] aboriginal heritage” (Sawyer 1).
 It was not until she was older, that her parents informed her that her grandfather had lied to her in all of his stories and that they were not in fact aboriginal.
 Being presented with a fact such as this is detrimental to a child who has already come to accept their identity and place in the world.
 After learning the truth, there was a part of Karen that still believed that what her grandfather had told her was true, she “felt it in [her] bones” that there was some small percentage of aboriginal descent inside of her (Sawyer 1).
 It was not until she was an adult with kids of her own that she took a DNA test that revealed the truth.
 She was a third generation Métis and was once again filled with the pride she once felt towards her aboriginal identity.
 Even though her grandfather lied to her when she was a child, he was by far the main influencer and the reason she accepts and identifies her aboriginal heritage with open arms, pride and joy.